The Kitchen Coalition

 Ingredients

-• 2 tablespoons Unsalted Butter or Ghee (25g) Melted
+• 2 Tablespoons Unsalted Butter (25g) Melted - Substitute Ghee

 Instructions

-• While the dough is resting for the second proof, add the butter or ghee to a small sauce pan and gently melt over medium heat.
+• Add the unsalted butter to a small saucepan and gently melt over medium heat.

-• Brush the cooked naan with garlic butter and serve warm.
+• Turn the heat off and add the minced garlic, cilantro, parsley, and kosher salt.
+Brush the cooked naan with garlic butter and serve warm.

 Nutrition